winstonnghc/AGOWeb/_our-portfolio/2-for-suppliers.md

 ---
 title: For Suppliers
 permalink: /out-portfolio/for-suppliers/
+description: How businesses and service providers can partner VITAL
 ---

 VITAL works with businesses and service providers to co-create and offer corporate services solutions to government agencies.
 Here are areas where your company can partner us.